 Visit OPG’s Communities & Partners page for more on our community involvement initiatives.

 The Darlington Nuclear Waterfront Trail is open year-round for hiking, biking and nature watching, and provides a home to a rich biodiversity of more than 1,000 species.
-The north section of the trail between Solina and Park Road is temporarily closed and will be reconstructed further south to accommodate Ministry of Transportation (MTO) infrastructure improvements.
-The south part of the loop, and the section between Park Road and Holt Road remain open.
+The north section of the trail between Solina and Park Road is now open, having been realigned to accommodate Ministry of Transportation (MTO) infrastructure improvements.

 Construction activities and tree removal around the entrance to Darlington Nuclear is due to the Ministry of Transportation 407 Phase 2/Holt Road interchange reconfiguration.
 Details can be found on the Highway 407 East website.